DerrickHHY/PhD-Application-Demo/Part_3 searching_task_demo/README.md

-# Semi-automated manual audio cross-checking
+# Visual Searching Paradigm for QCE

 To achieve the Visual Memory Queci-Comprehensive Exploration (QCE or CE) study, proposed by Prof. Huang Liqiang, my research plan employs an online video-game visual searching paradigm to construct a large-scale dataset.
 Part 3 is set to show the current video demonstration and project files.